wearetilt/Tilt-Website/wp-content/plugins/rotatingtweets/readme.txt

 * Fixed flaw in how flags are handled.

 = 0.26 (0.1.4) =
-* Stops display and cacheing of non-existent twitter feeds
+* Stops display and caching of non-existent twitter feeds

 = 0.25 (0.1.3) =
-* Stops display and cacheing of faulty twitter feeds
+* Stops display and caching of faulty twitter feeds

 = 0.21 (0.1.2) =
 * Replaced a missing `</div>` in the follow-button code (with thanks to [jacobp](http://wordpress.org/support/profile/jacobp) for spotting it and suggesting a fix)

 = 0.2 (0.1.1) =
-* Fixed a problem with cacheing
+* Fixed a problem with caching

 = 0.1 (0.1.0) =
 * First published version